SamitHuang/mindone/examples/stable_diffusion_v2/README.md

 ```
 , after updating `data_path` and `num_devices`, `rank_table_file`, `CANDIDATE_DEVICES` according to your running devices.

-> To update the text encoder meanwhile, please set `cond_stage_trainable: True` in `configs/v2-train.yaml`
+> To make the text encoder also trainable, please set `cond_stage_trainable: True` in `configs/v2-train.yaml`

 ### Chinese Prompt Adaptation

-To make SD work better with Chinese prompts, one can set the text encoder to [CN-CLIP](https://github.com/ofa-sys/chineseclip) and run [vanilla finetuning](#vanilla-finetuing) on a Chinese text-image pair dataset.
+To make SD work better with Chinese prompts, one can replace the default text encoder with [CN-CLIP](https://github.com/ofa-sys/chineseclip) and run [vanilla finetuning](#vanilla-finetuing) on a Chinese text-image pair dataset.

-CN-CLIP is an open-source CLIP implementation that is trained on an extensive dataset on Chinese text, image pairs.
+CN-CLIP is an open-source CLIP implementation that is trained on an extensive dataset of Chinese text-image pairs.
 The main difference between CN-CLIP and OpenCLIP is the tokenizer and the first embedding layer.

 To replace the original CLIP used in SD with CN-CLIP, please: